-7. For lytic storage cards, add one or two 1.2mm punches from a card containing a buccal sample or one 1.2mm punch from a card containing whole blood to the appropriate wells of the reaction plate.
-For nonlytic storage card punches, add the PCR amplification mix to the PunchSolution[TM] Reagent-treated punches.
+- 7. For lytic storage cards, add one or two 1.2mm punches from a card containing a buccal sample or one 1.2mm punch from a card containing whole blood into the appropriate wells of the reaction plate.
+For nonlytic storage card punches, add the PCR amplification mix to the plate containing the PunchSolutionTM Reagent-treated punches.

-Note: It also is acceptable to add the lytic storage card punch first, and then add the PCR amplification mix.

-For the positive amplification control, vortex the tube of 2800M Control DNA then add 1μl (10ng) to a reaction well containing 25μl of PCR amplification mix.
+Note: It also is acceptable to add the lytic storage card punch first, and then add the PCR amplification mix. - 8.
+For the positive amplification control, vortex the tube of 2800M Control DNA, then add $1\mu$ l (10ng) to a reaction well containing 25 $\mu$ l of PCR amplification mix.

-- a.
-Do not include blank storage card punches in the positive control reactions. - b.
-Optimization of the amount of 2800M Control DNA may be required, depending on thermal cycling conditions and laboratory preferences.

-- Reserve a well containing PCR amplification mix as a negative amplification control.
-Note: An additional negative control with a blank punch may be performed to detect contamination from the storage card or punch device. - 10.
+- 1. Do not include blank storage card punches in the positive control reactions. - 2.
+Optimization of the amount of 2800M Control DNA may be required, depending on thermal cycling conditions and laboratory preferences. - 9.
+Reserve a well containing PCR amplification mix as a negative amplification control. - Note: An additional negative control with a blank punch may be performed to detect contamination from the storage card or punch device. - 10.
 Seal or cap the plate, or close the tubes.
-Briefly centrifuge the plate to bring storage card punches to the bottom of the wells and remove any air bubbles.
+Briefly centrifuge the plate to bring contents to the bottom of the wells and remove any air bubbles. - Note: Place the amplification plate or tubes in the thermal cycler, and start the thermal cycling program as soon as the PCR amplification mix is added to all wells.
+Prolonged storage of assembled reactions prior to cycling may result in poor performance (i.e., lower peak heights for large amplicons).